-In this area, FinTechs have stood out for the use of alternative data sources to issue a credit rating, promoting financial inclusion.
+FinTech developments stand out for the use of alternative data sources to issue a credit rating, promoting financial inclusion.

-However, there is still a sector of the population that values this physical contact with traditional entities, who view technology with distrust and that will be the greatest challenge to be conquered by FinTech.
+However, there is still a sector of the population that values that physical contact with traditional entities, who view technology with distrust and that will be the greatest challenge to be conquered by FinTech.

 Among the aspects that FinTech must reinforce as a challenge to this population is: